turbulent/docker-heap-app/README.md

 ## License

-All work found under this repository is licensed under the [Apache License 2.0](LICENSE).

 This Dockerfile packages the [OpCacheGUI](https://github.com/PeeHaa/OpCacheGUI) source code, which is available under the [MIT License](http://spdx.org/licenses/MIT).
 OpCacheGUI is developed by Pieter